ChristianBDev/ChristianBDev/README.md

 <h1 align="center">Hey i'm Christian!!</h1>

 <h2 align="center"> About me </h2>
-<p align="center"> My name is Christian, I am a Junior Software Engineer from Illinois.I am currently at Eastern Illinois University getting a Bachelors in Computer & Information technology.
+<p align="center"> My name is Christian, I am a Junior Software Engineer from Illinois.
+I am currently at Eastern Illinois University getting a Bachelors in Computer & Information technology.
 Learning to be a Full Stack Developer, or Data Engineer.

   ---------------------